RoyOltmans/aqualin-mqtt-deamon/README.md

 1) Firstly you need the MAC or MAX addresses of the valve's.

-Install the required tool and libraries to support BLE
+Install the required tool and libraries to support BLE:

     $  sudo apt install git bluetooth bluez

-2) Identify the valve(s)
+2) Identify the valve(s):

+    $  sudo apt install git bluetooth bluez

     $  sudo hcitool lescan

 write down the mac address of the valve(s) eg 01:02:03:04:05:06